TommyJones/textmineR/cran-comments.md

 compilation ERROR or Solaris.
 Specifically, I have

 * Replaced the C header "math.h" with the preferred "cmath"
-* Explicitly cast integers as double before performing sqrt
+* Explicitly cast integers as double before performing sqrt or log
 * Explicitly declared log and sqrt as coming from the std library

 In the previous resubmission(s) I have